AttackOnJasper/University-notes/psych253/psych253.md

 	- ask to take part in a study of perceptual judgments
 	- unambigous stimuli; 7 confederates say opposite
 	- 37% subjects gave the wrong answer; 70% subjects gave wrong answer at least once
+	- **Normative influence** Conformity based on a person’s desire to fulfill others’ expectations, often to gain acceptance
-	- **Normative influence** go along by external pressure when people do not agree
+		- go along by external pressure when people do not agree

 ## Module 4 helpness